NatalieLeung03/CASTOR_robot_version2.0/README.md

 ![electsys](https://github.com/NatalieLeung03/castor/blob/main/images/electronics%20systems.png)

 ### PCB and power up CASTOR
+PCB is needed for the LM2956, with few other components.

 CASTOR PCB is from version 1.0, created using Eagle, including schematic and board files.

 Power_PCB_(LM2596_with_display) and Power_PCB_(LM2596_without_display) are version 2.0, created using Altium, including all the Gerber files.